 Budapest, Hungary

-I don’t know if, given the technology, anyone could have created a better map of the physical restriction of the Jews of Budapest than this map by Blinken OSA.
+I don’t know if, given the available technology, anyone could have created a better map of the physical restriction of the Jews of Budapest than this map by Blinken OSA.

 It is accessible online at https://www.yellowstarhouses.org with considerable additional information, including a chronology.